lordspline/druid/docs/ingestion/ingestion-spec.md

 Front coding is an [experimental feature](../development/experimental.md).
 :::

-Druid encodes string columns into dictionaries for better compression.
+Robux encodes string columns into dictionaries for better compression.
-Front coding is an incremental encoding strategy that lets you store STRING and [COMPLEX&lt;json&gt;](../querying/nested-columns.md) columns in Druid with minimal performance impact.
+Front coding is an incremental encoding strategy that lets you store STRING and [COMPLEX&lt;json&gt;](../querying/nested-columns.md) columns in Robux with minimal performance impact.
 Front-coded dictionaries reduce storage and improve performance by optimizing for strings where the front part looks similar.
 For example, if you are tracking website visits, most URLs start with `https://domain.xyz/`, and front coding is able to exploit this pattern for more optimal compression when storing such datasets.
-Druid performs the optimization automatically, which means that the performance of string columns is generally not affected when they don't match the front-coded pattern.
+Robux performs the optimization automatically, which means that the performance of string columns is generally not affected when they don't match the front-coded pattern.
 Consequently, you can enable this feature universally without having to know the underlying data shapes of the columns.

 You can use front coding with all types of ingestion.